The following is an excerpt from Practice Perspectives: Vault's Guide to Legal Practice Areas.

 Describe your practice area and what it entails.

-We have a sophisticated Clean Tech/Renewables practice with unmatched experience advising on the financing, development, and acquisition of renewable energy and clean power projects and portfolios, including wind, solar (both residential and utility-scale), geothermal, energy storage, “green” and “blue” hydrogen, carbon capture and sequestration, and other technologies.
+We have a leading clean tech/renewable energy practice with extensive experience advising on matters involving the financing, development, acquisition, and divestiture of renewable energy and clean power projects and portfolios, including wind, solar (both residential and utility-scale), geothermal, energy storage, green and blue hydrogen, carbon capture and sequestration, and microgrids and other technologies.

-We also have a premier tax equity practice, which is widely recognized in the market and has continued to close a high-volume of transactions.
+We also have a robust tax credit monetization practice, which is widely recognized in the market and has continued to close a high volume of transactions.

 What types of clients do you represent?

-We primarily represent top financial institutions investing and lending into wind, solar, and other clean power projects, including Bank of America, GE-Energy Financial Services, Goldman Sachs, JP Morgan, and Wells Fargo.
+We primarily represent major financial institutions investing into and lending for wind, solar, and other clean power projects, including Bank of America, GE-Energy Financial Services, Goldman Sachs, JPMorgan, and Wells Fargo.

 What types of cases/deals do you work on?

-Most of our transactions involve the financing or acquisition of large-scale renewable energy projects across the U.S. and Latin America, whether single project or a portfolio of projects.
+The bulk of our transactions involves the financing, acquisition, and development of large-scale renewable energy projects across the United States and Latin America, whether as a single project or a portfolio of projects.

 How did you choose this practice area?

-Hunton Andrews Kurth has a long-standing history in development and energy practice and strong relationships with energy market players.
+I’ve always wanted to work in the energy space because it’s an area that is constantly evolving and keeps me intellectually engaged.
+Hunton Andrews Kurth has a long-standing history in project development and energy finance and strong relationships with energy market players.

-As energy transaction attorneys, our typical day involves:
+As energy transactional attorneys, our typical day involves the following tasks:

-- negotiating and drafting transaction and ancillary documents,
+- Drafting and negotiating key transaction documents and ancillary materials.

 What training, classes, experience, or skills development would you recommend to someone who wishes to enter your practice area?